kensanata/phoebe/README.md

 `$galleries_dir` is the directory where the galleries are.
 This assumes that your galleries are all in one directory.
-For example, under `/home/alex/alexschroeder.ch/gallery` you'd find `2016-altstetten` and many others like it.
-Under `2016-altstetten` you'd find the `data.json` file and the various subdirectories.
+For example, under `/home/alex/alexschroeder.ch/gallery` you’d find `2016-altstetten` and many others like it.
+Under `2016-altstetten` you’d find the `data.json` and `index.html` files (both of which get parsed), and the various subdirectories.

 In your `config` file: